 CHICAGO -- Big Ten teams will be playing fewer bowl games in the future.
-And they'll likely be playing some of them in different locations.
+And they'll likely be playing them in different locations.

 It's all part of a shifting bowl landscape that Big Ten commissioner Jim Delany discussed Tuesday at the league's spring meetings.
 Delany said there's a "very strong consensus" among the league's athletic directors that the bowl-eligibility requirement should increase from six wins to seven wins, a sentiment that's echoed nationally.